March 2021 Agenda—La Mesa, California

 Please note: The opportunity detailed above is optional.
 Additionally, all TEC21 participants will receive a certificate on the final workshop day stating 35 professional development hours have been completed through the TEC21 Workshop Program.
 How state board of education departments and the 35 LCMS districts recognize these 35 hours of professional development vary from state to state and district to district.
 (For example, see how the Kansas District of the LCMS Licensure Renewal has a distinct process in place for the teachers serving in this district.)
 So, be sure to contact your respective state’s board of education department or your LCMS district office if you have any questions on how to renew your certificate or license using your TEC21 experience!

-1. Discover the value of Project Based Learning in today’s world.
+1. Discover the value of Project-based learning, AR, and VR in today’s world.

 2. Explore new apps and sites to use with your students.